-Sexual or romantic relationships, including dating, between students and faculty, staff, or any other type of university employee are strictly prohibited under this policy, regardless of whether such a relationship may violate the law.
-Therefore, violations of this prohibition by a faculty member, staff member, or any other type of university employee and a student may lead to disciplinary action against one or both parties.
-This section does not prohibit consensual relationships between full-time students at the University who are employed as student-employees or working in another position that is available only to University students, and other University students, provided that the student employee/worker does not have any form of supervisory responsibilities for the student, the student does not reside in the building or other housing unit which the student-employee/worker supervises or manages, and the student is not enrolled in a class that the student-employee/worker is teaching.
+Sexual or romantic relationships, including dating, between students and faculty, staff, or any other type of University employee are strictly prohibited under this policy, regardless of whether such a relationship may violate the law.
+Therefore, violations of this prohibition by a faculty member, staff member, or any other type of University employee and a student may lead to disciplinary action against one or both parties.
+This section does not prohibit consensual relationships between full-time students at the University who are employed as student-employees or working in another position that is available only to University students, and other University students, provided that the student employee/worker does not have any form of supervisory responsibilities for the student, the student does not reside in the building or other housing unit which the student- employee/worker is teaching.